nix-community/plasma-manager/README.md

 # Manage KDE Plasma with Home Manager

-This project aims to provide [Home Manger][home-manager] modules which allow you to configure KDE Plasma using Nix.
+This project aims to provide [Home Manager][home-manager] modules which allow you to configure KDE Plasma using Nix.

 Configuration is broken down into three layers: